DJ Dahi: Musical career

 In 2016, Dahi co-produced "U with Me?" for the album Views by Drake, which earned him his second Grammy nomination for Album of the Year.
 He also put forward a tentative release date for his own solo album titled The Good Seed, but the album did not materialize in 2016.

-Dahi collaborated a second time with Kendrick Lamar in 2017 and produced five tracks in the album DAMN that included "Loyalty" featuring Rihanna and "XXX" featuring U2.
+Dahi collaborated a second time with Kendrick Lamar in 2017 and produced five tracks in the album Damn that included "Loyalty" featuring Rihanna and "XXX" featuring U2.
 The album received several critical accolades including a Pulitzer Prize for Music and the Best Rap Album at the 2018 Grammy Awards.
 In 2020, the album was ranked 175th on Rolling Stones updated list of the 500 Greatest Albums of All Time.

-In 2018, Dahi produced two songs in 21 Savage's studio album I Am Greater than I Was.
-One of the songs, "a lot", earned him the 2020 Grammy Award for Rap Song of the Year.
+In 2018, Dahi produced two songs from 21 Savage's studio album I Am Greater than I Was.
+One of the songs, "a lot", earned him the award for Best Rap Song at the 62nd Annual Grammy Awards.

 In 2019, Dahi collaborated with indie pop band Vampire Weekend for their album Father of the Bride and co-produced the single "Big Blue", which charted number 33 in US Hot Rock & Alternative Songs (Billboard).
 He also co-produced the 2020 Childish Gambino album 3.15.20 that included "Time" featuring Ariana Grande and "Psilocybae (Millennial Love)" featuring 21 Savage, Ink and Kadhja Bonet among seven other tracks co-produced by him.
 In 2021, he produced "Gravity", a single by Brent Faiyaz and himself featuring Tyler, the Creator, which reached a peak position on 71 in the US Billboard Hot 100 chart and was certified Platinum by RIAA.

 Dahi teamed up with Kendrick Lamar again in 2022 and co-produced five tracks for Mr. Morale and the Big Steppers.
-The album received nomination for Album of the Year and won in the Best Rap Album category in the 2023 Grammy Awards.
+The album received nomination for Album of the Year and won in the Best Rap Album category at the 65th Annual Grammy Awards.
 Dahi also received a Producer of the Year nomination for his work on Mr. Morale & the Big Steppers, Gemini Rights by Steve Lacy and Ramona Park Broke My Heart by Vince Staples.'

 In 2023, Dahi appeared in the documentary film Anthem directed by Peter Nicks, which followed Dahi and composer Kris Bowers on a musical road trip across the United States in a bid to reimagine the national anthem.
 The film premiered at Tribeca Festival in June 2023 and was acquired by Onyx Collective for Hulu.

 Dahi has a publishing contract with Sony Music Publishing and is a SESAC member.

+On 28 August 2026, Dahi released his debut studio album, titled Black Boy (Alternative), featuring many of his long-time collaborators including Kendrick Lamar, Childish Gambino and Vince Staples.